alexandrefrancois/alexandrefrancois.github.io/Oscillators/index.md

 #### Resonator

 The audio signal from the microphone is fed to a resonator.
-This tool offers a visualization of the resonator's amplitude for all phases, an estimate of the observed frequency, and the corresponding Doppler velocity (assuming a source that emits a signal at the resonator's resonant frequency).
+This tool offers a visualization of the resonator's amplitude, the phase between the resonator sinusoid and the input's signal when resonnance occurs, an estimate of the observed frequency from the observed phase drift, and the Doppler velocity correspopnding to the difference between resonant and tracked frequencies, assuming a source that emits a signal at the resonator's resonant frequency.

 <img src="assets/images/resonator.png" alt="Resonator tool" width="300"/>

-**Target frequency**: the *desired* resonant frequency, adjust with the wheel control (drag the wheel to adjust the value, double-tap on the wheel to cycle through the gears/speeds).

-**Resonant frequency**: the *actual* resonant frequency of the oscillator, i.e. the closest frequency that corresponds to a period length that is a multiple of the sample duration (dictated by the sampling rate of the signal).
+**Resonant frequency**: the resonant frequency of the resonator.

 **Tracked frequency**: an estimate of the frequency present in the input signal that causes the resonance; most meaningful in the case of a single frequency signal.

 **Doppler velocity**: the Doppler velocity estimated from the difference between the resonant frequency and the observed frequency.
 A negative value means the observer and source are getting closer.

-**Phase**: the estimated phase difference between the input signal and the resonator.
+**Phase**: the estimated phase difference between the input signal and the resonator's sinusoid.

 **Time constant**: the parameter that regulates the dynamics of the low-pass filter through which individual contributions from each audio sample are accumulated over time in the resonator.
 The shorter the time constant the more reactive the resonator.
 Adjust with the wheel control (drag the wheel to adjust the value, double-tap on the wheel to cycle through the gears/speeds).